 According to the files of Leonard Winters, a detective who worked closely with attorneys in the case, many in the court wondered why Cooley wouldn’t enter a plea of not guilty by insanity.
 Given the disgustingly lenient attitudes towards spousal abuse at the time and his fame, most people assumed he’d receive the verdict.
 But in papers later discovered by The Californian, Winters revealed private psychological testimony showing Cooley feared he was a closeted homosexual.

 The trial lasted just over a month.
-It took the jury a little over 19 hours to render Spade Cooley guilty on all counts.
+It took the jury a little over 19 hours to render Spade Cooley guilty of first degree murder and on all counts.
 In one of the strangest scenes surely of any courtroom, much of the jury openly wept when issuing the verdict.
 Grown men and women hugged and even kissed Cooley.

 Karma Claims Cooley

-In 1968, only 7 years into his life sentence for the murder of his wife, Cooley received unanimous votes granting his parole for 1970.
+In 1968, only 7 years into his life sentence for the murder of his wife, Cooley received unanimous votes granting his parole from Vacaville in 1970.
 Cooley had suffered a heart attack years earlier, and his declining health combined with nostalgic popularity certainly gave him the upper hand.
 As a show of thanks, he agreed to perform a charity function in Oakland in November 1969.

 Cooley performed the first half of his show to a rousing standing ovation.
 As he walked offstage for intermission, Cooley suffered his second heart attack and died on the spot.
 He was scheduled to walk free in less than 4 months.

 Spade Cooley remains largely forgotten in the world of Western swing, thanks to his dark demons.
 A promising career gave hope to thousands of Americans born similarly into poverty and searching for a way out.
 He achieved success in music, film and television.
 But nowadays, his legacy mostly revolves around his violent temper and jealousy.